-Southern Wesleyan University affords an open campus where students, faculty and staff are free to move about at will.
-As an open campus, guests are welcome.
-Campus facilities are for the use of SWU students, faculty and staff.
+Southern Wesleyan University affords an open campus where students, faculty and staff are free to move about at will and guests are welcome.
+Campus facilities are for the use of SWU students, faculty, and staff.
 Visitors may reserve the use of facilities through the appropriate office.
-Because we have an open campus, we ask all students, faculty and staff members to report any strange or suspicious activities to security personnel, the student life office, residence hall staff or, if necessary, to the local city police department.
+As an open campus, we ask all students, faculty, and staff members to report any strange or suspicious activities to security personnel, the student life office, residence hall staff or, if necessary, to the local police department.